 If you’re not sure of your first frost date, you can look it up here:

 - Frost Dates Calculator | This calculator at Almanac.com is simple to use.

 Enter your city and state or province to find your first and last frost dates and number of frost-free days.

 If I had a potted tree and winter is approaching, I’d get that tree in the ground even if time is short, knowing it’s going to do better in the ground than it will in the container.
+Add a few inches of straw mulch after watering to prevent the shallow roots from drying out during the cold seasons.
 Come spring, be sure it’s getting the water it needs.